AriFordsham/GHCWiki/trac-install.md

 #### For the SQLite database

-If you're using Python 2.5 or 2.6, you already have everything you need.
+As you must be using Python 2.5, 2.6 or 2.7, you already have the SQLite database bindings bundled with the standard distribution of Python (the `sqlite3` module).

+However, if you'd like, you can download the latest and greatest version of [ Pysqlite](http://trac.edgewall.org/intertrac/Pysqlite) from
-If you're using Python 2.4 and need pysqlite, you can download from [ google code](http://code.google.com/p/pysqlite/downloads/list) the Windows installers or the tar.gz archive for building from source:
+[ google code](http://code.google.com/p/pysqlite/downloads/list), where you'll find the Windows installers or the `tar.gz` archive for building from source:

 ```wiki
 $ tar xvfz <version>.tar.gz